andylemin/PFUI/README.md

 ------
 ### Recommendations;

-- It is recommended to configure the PF firewall to only allow connections on the pfui_server port from the Unbound DNS servers running the pfui_client (PFUI does not implement authentication or encryption for performance as DNS resolved IPs must be installed in the firewall before the client connects to those IPs).
+- It is recommended to configure the PF firewall to only allow connections on the pfui_firewall port from the Unbound DNS servers running the pfui_unbound (PFUI does not implement authentication or encryption for performance as DNS resolved IPs must be installed in the firewall before the client connects to those IPs).

 - It is recommended to not allow all TCP/UDP ports out by default.
 Only allow ports to known wanted applications.

-- To ensure local firewall traffic can flow, install Unbound with PFUI_Client on every firewall running PFUI_Server, and configure /etc/resolv.conf on the firewall so all DNS queries flow through Unbound with PFUI.
+- To ensure local firewall traffic can flow, install Unbound with PFUI_Unbound on every firewall running PFUI_Firewall, and configure /etc/resolv.conf on the firewall so all DNS queries flow through Unbound with PFUI.

 ------